HussnainQuresshi/use-context-hook/README.md

 Make the most out of this select hook and enjoy optimized rendering in your React components that consume context!

+---

 ## Installation

-Before using this context, make sure you have the `use-context-selector-v2` package installed in your project.
+Before using this hook, make sure you have the `use-context-selector-v2` package installed in your project.
 You can install it by running the following command:

 ```bash
 npm install use-context-selector-v2
 ```

+---

 ## Usage